LLnCSoftware/mserve/examples/03multihost/03multihost.md

 available for running servants.

 When no "hosts" are specified, All servants will be started on the local machine.
-To include the local machine in the list of hosts, specify "localhost".
+To include the local machine in a list of otherwize remote hosts, specify "localhost".

 When a list of hosts is specified, servants will be started on them in a round robbin.
 When the number of servants equals the number of host names, one servant is started on each host.